-You may choose to store money for your workouts in a separate account, like a SoFi Money® cash management account.
-With this account the annual Percentage Yield is 0.20% APY and pay zero fees, which could result in more money to spend on running shoes or the joining fee at the affordable gym you found down the street.
+You may choose to store money for your workouts in a separate account, like a SoFi checking and savings account.
+With this account, the Annual Percentage Yield is 2.50% APY and pay zero fees, which could result in more money to spend on running shoes or the joining fee at the affordable gym you found down the street.

 All that said, it’s important to note here that while we work hard to give you high interest and charge zero account fees, our interest rate and fee structure is subject to change at any time.
 See our terms and conditions to learn more.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.